Toronto Chapter

 Every four years some regions of the IW&FS hosts International Festivals attended by members from all over the globe.
 Festivals feature private culinary and winery tours, including black-tie dinners, each with a focus on the specialities of the region.

-I am truly honoured to be elected as your President for the 2023-2024 period.
+I was truly honoured to be elected as your President for the 2020-2024 period.

 Diana Burke Jan 27, 2022